 (b) as amended, to bind the Bank and its members accordingly.

-[Section 23 amended by No. 10 of 2001 s.
+[Section 23 amended: No. 10 of 2001 s.
 18.]

-24. Incapacity of Bank to alter or avoid mandatory articles
+24. Bank cannot alter or avoid s.
+23 articles

 (1) A special resolution of the Bank that would, apart from this subsection, have the effect of altering the Bank’s articles of association so that the articles would not comply with section 23 has no effect.